lleblanc42/bootstrap-FileUpload/README.md

 - [x] ~~Check if the file uploaded is a file or graphic to regulate whether or not it gets a thumbnail or an icon - v0.5.0 Release~~
 - [x] ~~Add support for methods - v0.6.0 Release~~
 - [x] ~~Further test and add additional support for callbacks - v0.6.0 Release~~
+- [x] ~~Detailed comments in the source code (apologize for lack therof) - v0.7.0 Release~
 - [ ] Add support for multiple acceptable returns from processor (not just JSON) - v0.7.0 Release
 - [ ] Add a GH Pages repo - v0.7.0 Release
 - [ ] Add support for custom templates - v0.8.0 Release
 - [ ] Add drag and drop support - v0.9.0 Release
-- [ ] Detailed comments in the source code (apologize for lack therof) - v1.0.0 Release
 - [ ] Cleanup and fully stabalize the code - v1.0.0 Release
 - [ ] Comprehensive testing of jQuery library compatibility - v1.0.0 Release
 - [ ] Include proper QUnit testing - v1.0.0 Release
 - [ ] Add support for additional libraries - v1.1.0 Release

 ## Release History
+v0.7.0
+* Did some moving around of private functions, now is ordered based on time of first use
+* Made centralized private function to deal with ajax calls
+* Added basic comments/documentation within source code
+* General code cleanup

 v0.6.0
 * Complete overhall of the entire plugin
 * Established a new structural design pattern